Dating app takes a swipe at pandemic burnout by giving staff a paid week off

 “The structure and functioning of the workplace shape how people interact with each other, carry out their jobs, and how they feel about this environment,” the authors wrote in a 2019 blog post.
 “The burnout of individual workers often says more about the workplace conditions than it does about the person.”

 The past year has been a busy one for Bumble, which grew to more than 700 employees worldwide and launched its initial public offering in February.
 (It also owns the app Badoo, which is widely used in Latin America and parts of Europe.)
-The nearly seven-year-old dating app in which women must initiate the first message remained busy during the pandemic, reporting that “virtual dating” through video chats increased 70 percent on the app since shutdowns began in March 2020.
+The nearly seven-year-old dating app, in which women must initiate the first message, remained busy during the pandemic, reporting that “virtual dating” through video chats increased 70 percent on the app since shutdowns began in March 2020.

-Since spring 2020, several tech companies including LinkedIn and HootSuite have announced similar time-off allowances.
+Since spring 2020, several tech companies, including LinkedIn and Hootsuite, have announced similar time-off allowances.
 In both cases, the companies cited the toll of the pandemic and signs of burnout among employees.

-HootSuite, a social media management platform, noted in its May 27 announcement to employees that many workers had significantly upped their screen time as a result of pandemic-related isolation and stay-at-home orders.
+Hootsuite, a social media management platform, noted in its May 27 announcement to employees that many workers had significantly upped their screen time as a result of pandemic-related isolation and stay-at-home orders.

-“Even when we’re not working, we’re thinking about work,” a spokesperson for the company wrote.
+“Even when we’re not working, we’re thinking about work,” a company representative wrote.

 Read more: